-List major outcome goals and measurable objectives for each year of the project.
+List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
+Include the measure within the stated objective.
 The maximum number is 3 goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.

 A baseline and method(s) of measurement are required for each objective.
 Provide both raw numbers and percent changes for the baseline and target.
 If a baseline has not been defined, applicants are required to explain plans to establish baseline and describe method(s) of measurement.